Skip to main content

 While each service is slightly different, your car typically needs to be less than 12 years old and have fewer than 125,000 miles on it.
 Some companies also require a clean title and must have a market value of under $200,000.
 Some exceptions can be made for specialty vehicles, but you’ll have to contact the company directly for a custom inspection.

-The Best Car Sharing Apps To Rent Out Your Vehicle
+Car Sharing Apps To Rent Out Your Vehicle

 Turo

 Turo is the largest and most popular car sharing site.
 They operate is all 50 states, in addition the Canada and the United Kingdom.
 You can find vehicles of all shapes and sizes on Turo.
-They do offer their own insurance (up to $2 million liability), but your take home revenue will take a hit if you opt for a low (or zero) deductible coverage type.
+They do offer their own insurance (up to $2 million liability in Canada), but your take home revenue will take a hit if you opt for a low (or zero) deductible coverage type.

 With Turo, you can rent your car out for a few hours, a few days, or even multiple weeks.
 Like home-sharing services, you’ll be able to see previous reviews of both the vehicle owners and those who rent them.
 It’s free to list you car and set your own price, but Turo takes a cut as the middle man.